When to use a probate solicitor or specialist

 Most banks also offer probate and estate administration services.
 However, these services are often more expensive than using a solicitor or a specialist company.

 Remember to compare quotes when you shop around for a probate specialist.
 You could even use these competing quotes to negotiate for a cheaper fee with your preferred specialist.

 If you decide to use a probate specialist, it’s can be easier to use the solicitor that drew up the will or stored it.

-But you don’t have to use them - you’re well within your rights to shop around for another solicitor or specialist accountant, or use one you already know.
+But you don’t have to use them - you’re well within your rights to shop around for another solicitor or specialist accountant.

 Directories of probate specialists